 Early Life and Education

 Emeka Ojukwu was born on November 4, 1933, in Zungeru, present-day Niger State, Northern Nigeria to Sir Louis Odumegwu Ojukwu (1908-1966), a businessman from Nnewi, present-day Anambra State in South-Eastern Nigeria.
-Ojukwu Snr. was into the transport business; he took advantage of the business boom during World War II to become one of the richest men in Nigeria.
+Ojukwu Snr. was into the transport business; he took advantage of the business boom during the Second World War to become one of the richest men in Nigeria.

 Ojukwu started his secondary school education at the C.M.S Grammar School, Lagos, at the age of 10 in 1943.
 He later transferred to King’s College, Lagos, in 1944 where he was involved in a controversy leading to his brief imprisonment for assaulting a white British colonial teacher who humiliated a black woman.